zaigie/palworld-server-tool/README.agent.en.md

 ### Windows

-This refers to the scenario where your game server is a Windows version, and you want to deploy the pst main body elsewhere.
-For the deployment of the pst main body, refer to the previous [Installation and Deployment](./README.md#installation-and-deployment).
-The impact of pst-agent is only on the modification of the configuration file.
+This section covers a Windows game server with the PST main application deployed elsewhere.
+Deploy PST normally, then select pst-agent as the save source in the Web settings.

 #### Download